Joe Bullock (rugby league)

-Joe Bullock (born 27 November 1992) is an English professional rugby league footballer who plays as a forward for Barrow Raiders in the RFL Championship.
+Joe Bullock (born 27 November 1992) is an English semi-professional rugby league footballer who plays as a forward for the Barrow Raiders in the RFL Championship.

 Bullock has spent time on loan from Wigan at the South Wales Scorpions in Championship 1.
 Bullock played for the Leigh Centurions in the Championship, and on loan from Leigh at South Wales in Championship 1, and the Barrow Raiders in the Championship.
 He joined Barrow on a permanent deal in Championship 1, League 1 and Betfred Championship.

 Background

 Bullock was born in Blackpool, Lancashire, England.

 Playing career

 Wigan

 He began his career as a winger for Blackpool Scorpions ARLFC before being scouted by Wigan whilst still a junior.
 In 2019, he made his Super League début for Wigan against St Helens.

 Bullock played in the 2020 Super League Grand Final which Wigan lost 8-4 against St Helens.

 Warrington

 In 2022, Bullock signed for Warrington.
 In his first season at the club he played 24 matches as the Warrington side finished 11th on the table and narrowly avoided relegation.

 Bullock played 17 games for Warrington in the 2023 Super League season as Warrington finished sixth on the table and qualified for the playoffs.
 He played in the clubs elimination playoff loss against St Helens.